5 Interesting But Useful Ways Of Using Wikipedia For Information Junkies

 Get the Bigger Picture with Wikipedia Statistics

 As the page itself says, it’s almost impossible for a human to grab all of Wikipedia.
 So, the statistics page was conjured up to give a bird’s eye view of what’s happening within the boiler rooms of this online encyclopedia.
-For instance, Wikitrends tells you at a glance what’s trending on Wikipedia.
+For instance, Wikitrends (broken link removed) tells you at a glance what’s trending on Wikipedia.
 Uptrends and downtrends are available across languages and time spans.
 Reading the top stories could help you connect the dots as to why the stories are gaining popularity.

 Wikipedia as a Foreign Language Dictionary

 I came across this old article (dated 2009) which explains how you can use Wikipedia for language translations.
 You can take advantage of the Wikipedia language sidebar to go to the foreign language specific page and get the equivalent word or term.
 Of course, it might be a synonym and not an exact translation, but even then Wikipedia and its multi-lingual versions offer an offbeat language learning tool.

 Wikipedia as a Time Capsule

 Did you know that Wikipedia has a Timeline of the far future?
 This timeline among all the other timelines that are listed in Wikipedia covers events from just about eight thousand years from now to the farthest edges of future time.
 It is based on scientific predictions, astrophysics, and plate-tectonics among other things.
 The List of Centuries breaks down each millennia and century (from 4rth Century BC to 40th Century AD), into its major events – social, political, and technological.
 You can literally track time using the vast storehouse of information on Wikipedia.